How To Identify & Prevent Skin Cancer in Cats

 • SPF of at least 15, preferably 30+

-• No ingredients listed as PABA, zinc oxide, and octisalate, or any other salicylates—if your cat licks the sunscreen off, these ingredients could be toxic to him.
+• No ingredients listed as PABA, zinc oxide, octisalate, or any other salicylates—if your cat licks the sunscreen off, these ingredients could be toxic to them.

-While skin cancer in cats is more common than you’d think, being able to recognize its early signs can make a world of difference.
+While skin cancer in cats is more common than you’d think, recognizing its early signs can make a world of difference.
 Use these prevention tips to ensure you have one happy, healthy kitty household!

 Sources: